Swader/diffbot-php-client-docs/_build/html/en/_sources/api-article.txt

         :returns: array

-        If the article is a multi-page one, returns the list of URLs of the pages that follow after the one that was processed.
+        If the article is a multi-page one, returns the list of absolute URLs of the pages that follow after the one that was processed.
 If the article is a single-page one, an empty array is returned.

 :hidden:`getSentiment`
 """"""""""""""""""""""